risc0/risc0/examples/prorata/README.md

 ### Preparing a CSV file of the allocations

-Format the allocations as a CSV with the columns `name` and `share` holding the respective holder and quantity of ownership.
+Format the allocations as a CSV with the columns `name` and `share` holding the respective holder's name and quantity of ownership.
 The share can either be a fraction, such as 0.25 for 25%, or a number of shares, such as 765.
-It might look something like this fictional cap table in `sample/ingen.csv`:
+It might look something like this cap table from `sample/ingen.csv`:

 ```csv
 name,share